cbrnr/sleepecg/docs/plotting.md

-(plotting)=
 # Plotting
 If [Matplotlib](https://matplotlib.org/) is installed, SleepECG can create useful plots related to various stages of the processing pipeline.

 ## ECG time course
-The function {func}`sleepecg.plot_ecg` plots the time course of an ECG signal, optionally with one or more markers (such as detected heart beats).
+The function [`sleepecg.plot_ecg()`][sleepecg.plot_ecg] plots the time course of an ECG signal, optionally with one or more markers (such as detected heart beats).
 The following example demonstrates this functionality with toy data:

 ```python
 from scipy.misc import electrocardiogram